getify/You-Dont-Know-JS/types-grammar/ch1.md

 eTilde1 === eTilde3;        // true
 ```

-One particular challenge is that you may copy-paste a string with an `"é"` character visible in it, and that character may have been in the *composed* or *decomposed* form.
-But there's no visual way to tell, and yet the underlying string value will be different depending:
+One particular challenge is that you may copy-paste a string with an `"é"` character visible in it, and that character you copied may have been in the *composed* or *decomposed* form.
+But there's no visual way to tell, and yet the underlying string value in the literal will be different:

 ```js
 "é" === "é";           // false!!